Giuliani: Mueller interview of Trump not likely

 Giuliani: Trump ‘leaning toward not’ being interviewed by Mueller

-The president’s lawyer said on Sunday talk shows Trump ‘probably does’ have the power to pardon himself but has no intention of doing it.
+The president’s lawyer said on Sunday talk shows that Donald Trump ‘probably does’ have the power to pardon himself, but has no intention of doing it.

-Giuliani, asked if the president has the power to pardon himself, said “He probably does ...
-He has no intention of pardoning himself, but that doesn’t say he can’t ...
+Giuliani, asked on “This Week” if the president has the power to pardon himself, said: “He probably does. . . .
+He has no intention of pardoning himself, but that doesn’t say he can’t. . . .
 I think the political ramifications of that would be tough.”

-Speaking on NBC’s “Meet the Press,” Giuliani addressed the subject of the pardon: “The president has no need to do that.
-He’s done nothing wrong.”
+Speaking on NBC’s “Meet the Press,” Giuliani addressed the subject of the pardon and said Trump “has no need to do that” because he committed no wrongdoing.

 Trump in several Sunday morning tweets, addressed Mueller’s investigation and referred to his former campaign chairman Paul Manafort, who was indicted as part of the special counsel’s probe on charges related to work he performed for pro-Russia officials in Ukraine.
 Manafort was named campaign chairman in June 2016 and resigned in August of that year.